 Based on the features of strengths and weaknesses identified in the student's scripts in each stage of the writing process, the students' scripts in each stage were categorized into the above-mentioned levels.
-Therefore, for each stage, four performance levels (categories) were identified.
-The scripts placed in one level shared similar performance features holistically described by the level descriptor.
+Therefore, for each stage, four

 The next step was to operationally define each stage of the writing process.
 These stages were defined theoretically according to the available literature, as well as empirically, through careful analysis of the data.
 Here a brief explanation of these procedures is presented.